How to Donate to Charity on a Budget

 Many people think they cannot afford financially to give off because they can only contribute a few dollars to a cause.
 But many donation platforms record the average donation size, and you will notice that it is quite frequently under $10.
 This proves that even a few dollars can make a huge difference if enough people contribute.
 Consider earning money from a hobby, you may not earn a lot of money, at least at the beginning, but your donation can matter a lot.

 Promote donation campaigns

-If you cannot afford to donate directly to a campaign, you can always share it on social media.
+If you cannot afford to contribute directly to a campaign financially, consider sharing it on social media.
 If you get the word out to enough people, that could bring in more donations than you could have made on your own.

-Another way that you can give is to vote for politicians and policies working toward eliminating poverty.
+How can you think about charitable giving or money donations if you’re broke?
+Many politicians and policies are working toward eliminating poverty.
+Go and vote for them!
 Doing so ultimately may help reduce the need for charitable giving.

 Your Giving Plan

-If you do decide to give financially, you will want to come up with a giving plan to fit into your budget.
+If you do decide to contribute financially, you will want to come up with a giving plan to fit into your budget.

 1. Pick your donation opportunities.

 Coming up with a plan starts with choosing charities to give to.
 How do you determine the best charities to give to?